 As we said above it is a premier destination in Victoria over the summer months with international and local tourists alike staying on our around the town.

-Local food, wine, fishing and some of the most stunning beaches pull people to this area on a regular basis.
-In winter you will also find plenty of people still enjoying Lakes Entrance and all it has to offer.
+Local food, wine, fishing and some of the most stunning beaches regularly pull people to this area.
+In winter, you will also find plenty of people still enjoying Lakes Entrance and all it offers.

 Things to do in Lakes Entrance

-Staying in Lakes Entrance is the perfect way to take advantage of all the best things to do in Lakes Entrance but there are also other places that surround it that you can stay at and visit when you need.
+Staying in Lakes Entrance is the perfect way to take advantage of all the best things to do in Lakes Entrance, but other places surround it that you can stay at and visit when you need.

-If you like biking and walking to all the best activities in Lakes Entrance then one of the caravan parks in Lakes Entrance or one of the many hotels would be the best option for you.
+If you like biking and walking to all the best activities in Lakes Entrance, then one of the caravan parks or one of the many hotels would be the best option.

 Things to do in Lakes Entrance – The Entrance Walk

-Head across the footbridge towards the 90-Mile Beach and you will come across the sign for The Entrance Walk.
-A 5-kilometre, 2-hour return walk along either the beach, the foreshore, or through the sand dunes will take you to the entrance.
+Head across the footbridge towards the 90-Mile Beach and see the sign for The Entrance Walk.
+A 5-kilometre, 2-hour return walk along the beach, the foreshore, or the sand dunes will take you to the entrance.

-The Entrance is where the waters of Bass Straight and the 90 Mile beach meet the Gippsland Lakes.
-You will often find wildlife swimming at the entrance such as seals and the local Burrunan Dolphins.
+The Entrance is where the waters of Bass Straight and the 90-mile beach meet the Gippsland Lakes.
+You will often find wildlife, such as seals and the local Burrunan Dolphins, swimming at the entrance.

 Cruise the Gippsland Lakes

-Lakes Entrance is the major town on the Gippsland Lakes and from here you can board a cruise that will take you through the magnificent Gippsland Lakes system.
-The Gippsland Lakes is an area that covers more than 350 square kilometres and is mainly made up of lakes marshes and lagoons.
+Lakes Entrance is the major town on the Gippsland Lakes, and from here, you can board a cruise that will take you through the magnificent Gippsland Lakes system.
+The Gippsland Lakes area covers more than 350 square kilometres and mainly consists of lakes, marshes and lagoons.

-The three main lakes that run into the lakes system are Lake Wellington, Lake King and Lake Victoria which are all fed by rivers starting in the Victorian High Country.
-The Entrance is a man-made entrance to the Gippsland Lakes and here you can see some amazing sights as you cruise the calm waters.
+The three main lakes that run into the lakes system are Lake Wellington, Lake King and Lake Victoria, all fed by rivers starting in the Victorian High Country.
+The Entrance is a man-made entrance to the Gippsland Lakes, and here you can see some amazing sights as you cruise the calm waters.

 Swimming at the Lakes Entrance Beaches

-You will find lifesavers patrolling the beaches during the warmer months, especially at the main surf beach over the footbridge and at Eastern Beach.
-If you are not an experienced swimmer these are the best Lakes Entrance beaches for you to swim at.
+You will find lifesavers patrolling the beaches during the warmer months, especially at the main surf beach over the footbridge and Eastern Beach.
+If you are not an experienced swimmer, these are the best Lakes Entrance beaches for you to swim at.